-In this section I've tried to outline some of the major issues that you and your child will face, not only in the next few years, but throughout your child's life.
-These issues include: Your child's hand appearance, how your child develops skills with that hand, how your child feels about his hand, and how your child's hand affects you.
-Be wary of thinking that "now you've got it all figured out" or "now everything is OK", because it will change.
+In this section I’ve tried to outline some of the major issues that you and your child will face, not only in the next few years, but throughout your child’s life.
+These issues include: Your child’s hand/arm appearance, how your child develops skills with that hand/arm, how your child feels about his hand/arm, and how your child’s hand/arm affects you.
+Be wary of thinking that “now you’ve got it all figured out” or “now everything is OK”, because it will change.
 You will change, and your child will change; but these issues will still be there.
-Don't look for a fairy tale ending like "my child was born with a hand anomaly, grew up, was able to do everything perfectly, and lived happily ever after."
-Aviva Bock, a psychotherapist in Newton, Massachusetts, states that it is essential that parents understand that, when raising a child with a hand anomaly, "These issues become part of the fabric of your life.
+Don’t look for a fairy tale ending like “my child was born with a hand difference, grew up, was able to do everything perfectly, and lived happily ever after.”
+Aviva Bock, a psychotherapist in Newton, Massachusetts, states that it is essential that parents understand that, when raising a child with a hand difference, “These issues become part of the fabric of your life.
 You will check in with them often.
-There is no once and for all answer."
+There is no once and for all answer.”

-How Will My Child Adjust to Having a Hand Anomaly?
+How Will My Child Adjust to Having a Hand/Arm Difference?

-What a child eventually thinks about her hand, is most shaped by the reactions and comments of those around her.
-Since her parents - and everybody else who interacts with her - knows about her hand much earlier than she does, their reactions cannot help but shape her own feelings about her hand.
+What a child eventually thinks about her hand or arm is most shaped by the reactions and comments of those around her.
+Since her parents – and everybody else who interacts with her – knows about her difference much earlier than she does, their reactions cannot help but shape her own feelings about her hand/arm difference.
 As a sensitive being, your child learns to pick up on subtle things, such as body language, facial expressions, voice intonation, and even emotional responses.
-In the process, the child slowly internalizes others' reactions.
+In the process, the child slowly internalizes others’ reactions.

 If your child says these things to you, or tries to hide her hand, or if you overhear her saying such things to others, it is important to work with your child to dispel such myths.
 Sometimes it may be necessary to speak to the parents of one of your child’s peers to inform them of the things their child is saying about your child’s hand.
 Just remember, when you talk to another parent, that most children are not intentionally malicious; that for many young children, reality and fantasy are indistinguishable.